-Find out more about our livestock via the links below:
+Find out more about our livestock and the animals you can meet when visiting the Farm via the links below:

-Donkeys & Pony – We have two donkeys on the Farm, Alice and Hermione, as well as our Miniature Shetland Pony called Kiera.
-The donkeys and pony give children rides on Saturday afternoons and Kiera is often the star of our mobile farm events!
+Pony – We have a cheeky Miniature Shetland Pony called Kiera, she is often the star of our mobile farm events!

-Small Animals – Our rabbits, guinea pigs and ferrets are very popular.
+Small Animals – Our rabbits and guinea pigs are very popular.
 They take part in animal handling sessions in the holidays and are the perfect travel size to go on our outreach sessions to local community groups.
-We also have two farm cats on site!